BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_04.md

 !img("spritzee.jpg")

-!shop("Sweet Scent Flowers (Top)", ["Honey", "Oran Berry", "Rose Incense", "Floral Charm", "Sachet", "PokeSnax"])
+!shop("Sweet Scent Flowers (Top)", ["Honey", "Oran Berry", "Rose Incense", "Floral Charm", "Sachet", "PokéSnax"])

 We will eventually need 2 Floral Charms and around 25-30 Honeys for sidequests later.
 There is a cheaper option to get the honey later on, however.